cyverseuk/Documentation/Agave_app.md

 For the application (if you wish to publish it) to display a proper information window in the Discovery Environment, the following fields need to be present in the JSON file: `help_URI`, `datePublished`, `author`, `longDescription`.
 In the `ontology` field a list of IRI for topic and operation branches of the <a href=http://www.ebi.ac.uk/ols/ontologies/edam>EDAM ontology</a> has to be specified to properly categorize the App.

 May you encounter some problems registering your application, I'd suggest first checking the JSON file is valid.
-A good way is to copy-paste it to <a href="https://togo.agaveapi.co/app/#/apps/new">AgaveToGo</a>.
+A good way to do this is to copy-paste it to <a href="https://togo.agaveapi.co/app/#/apps/new">AgaveToGo</a>.

 If `details.showArgument` (boolean) is set to `true`, it will pass `details.argument` before the value (e.g. if we want to pass to command line `--kmer 31`).
 Note that the argument is put before the value without spaces (so usually we want to add one in the string!!).
 `value.validator` can supply a check on the format of the submitted value as a <a href=http://perldoc.perl.org/perlre.html>perl formatted regular expression</a>. (**pay particular attention to the escapes**)